paolo-projects/pdf-manager/README.md

 ### Releases
 ##### Windows
-You can find **Win32 (discontinued)** and **Win64** installers in the *releases* section.
+You can find **Win64** installers in the *releases* section (and a 32 bit release of an old version).

 ##### Mac OSX
 A **Mac OSX 10.12+** release is provided in the *releases* section.

 #### Linux
 On Linux you have to compile the software on your own.
-First get MuPDF library v1.16.0 and run:
+Follow the instructions below.

+### Compile
+To compile the software you need Qt (qmake or qtcreator).
+A copy of the source code can be found here: [https://github.com/qt/qtbase](https://github.com/qt/qtbase), or you can get an installer for the open-source edition at [https://www.qt.io/download-open-source](https://www.qt.io/download-open-source).

+You also need to compile or get the [muPdf](https://www.mupdf.com/downloads/index.html) library, needed to open/create/render PDF files.
+On Linux and MacOS you can simply get the source tarball from the previous link which includes all the needed dependencies to compile and install (**make sure it's the version *1.16.0***), then extract, get into the directory and run:

     make
     sudo make install

-Then open the project dir and run:
+And finally open the project dir and run:

     qmake
     make

-### Compile
-To compile the software you need Qt (qmake or qtcreator).

-You also need to compile or get the [muPdf](https://www.mupdf.com/downloads/index.html) library, needed to open/create/render PDF files.
-On Linux you can try to find a compiled version in your package manager (**make sure it's the version *1.16.0***), or get the source tarball which includes all the needed dependencies to compile and install.
-On windows you have to compile it yourself, and then edit the .pro file accordingly to point to your lib and headers locations.
+On windows you have to compile it yourself, and edit the .pro file accordingly to point to your lib and headers locations.
 ```
 ...
 win32: {